FAQ

 I want to study computer vision.
 Can I work with you?

+I am not taking new students at this time.
+Also, my main area of expertise is not computer vision.
 While I use computer vision techniques, it's mostly as tools in larger pipelines for other problems (mostly language and reasoning).
 If that sounds like what you're into, I might be your guy.
 Computer vision itself is not my primary area of focus.
 May I recommend my colleague Nate Blanchard instead?

 I'm enthusiastic about machine learning.
 Can I work with you?

-Machine learning is glorified curve fitting.
+I am not taking new students at this time.
+And machine learning is glorified curve fitting.
 Are you really enthusiastic about fitting lines to points?

 Are you on the admissions committee?